Official Website and Full Rules Here:

 -They can move as far as their number of dots

 -A piece cannot move through another piece

-Pieces can move in a straight line in the direction of their arrows.
+Pieces can move in a straight line in the direction of their arrows (which represent sails).
 They can move as many spaces as they have dots.
 Note that pieces must maintain their original facing as they move.
 You cannot rotate a piece as it moves.

 NXS pieces have some of their corners marked with bold lines.
-These lines represent an attack direction.
+These lines represent an attack direction (cannon).
 The captured piece is removed from the board and replaced with the capturing piece.
 The capturing piece maintains its orientation (do not rotate pieces when capturing).